faizulislamfair/doctor-appointment-management-system/README.md

 ## Limitations

 - **Appointment Booking Fails**
-  Booking ails with `401 Unauthorized`, this happens because the backend requires authentication that cannot be satisfied from the frontend alone.
+  Booking fails with `401 Unauthorized`, this happens because the backend requires authentication that cannot be satisfied from the frontend alone.

 - **Doctor Dashboard Empty**
   Since appointments can’t be created, the doctor’s dashboard doesn’t display any patient bookings.